niell-ion/crossing-docs/docs/crossing_setup.md

 * 1/8" Slotted Screwdriver

-* Utility Knife

-* Cordless Drill + Drill Bits

-* Ratchet and Socket Set

-* Fish Tape or Pulling Rods

 * Level (Bubble or Digital)

-* Personal Protective Equipment (PPE): As required

 ---

 ## Towing Procedure

 !!! warning "Towing"
     Trailer is not registered for towing on public roads.
 Trailer must be transported via flatbed to traverse public roads.

 - Securing components for towing
    - Arm
    - Lights
    - Sign

-## Site Prep
+## Site Preparation

 - Clearance
 - Orientation of arm and sign
 - Levelness/flatness
 - Solar angle

 Jacks
 - Must have enough travel to lift tires off the ground